grnet/snf-image-creator/image_creator/help/configuration_tasks.rst

 File Injection
 --------------
-The files specified by the PERSONALITY image property are injected into the instances hard disk.
+The files specified by the PERSONALITY image property are injected into the instance's hard disk.